Table of Contents

 This is where my no-nonsense approach to wine cellars changes how you design a wine cellar.
 I do not use traditional wine racks.
 The ones you buy on Amazon or at Ikea will most likely be made of pine, which will start to rot in the humid environment of the wine cellar.

-Wood wine racks must be built out of mahogany or redwood, which is an expensive proposition.
-Over time, they will start to rot.
-However, that may take over a decade.
+Wood wine racks must be built out of mahogany or redwood, which is expensive.
+Over time, they will start to rot, which may take over a decade.

 Storvino

-My preferred storage uses storvino, an extensible system of plastic extruded wine racks.
+My preferred storage uses storvino, an extensible plastic extruded wine racks system.
 They are efficient, easy to assemble, and easy to reconfigure.
 I think of them as LEGOS for winos.

 They are also great to transport wine with: when you attend a wine class, you should notice the black boxes we carry wine in: those are storvino racks.

-For a 1,200 bottle cellar, you can expect to spend about $4K for your storvino shelving if you purchase them online.
+For a 1,200-bottle cellar, you can expect to spend about $4K for your storvino shelving if you purchase them online.
 That is a lot of cash, but let’s put that into perspective: retail redwood shelving will cost about the same.
-However, to be as efficient space-wise as storvino, you would have to purchase custom-sized shelving, which will cost upwards of $5K for a 1200 bottle shelving.
+However, to be as efficient space-wise as storvino, you must purchase custom-sized shelving, which will cost upwards of $5K for 1,200-bottle shelving.

 Wine Cellar Floors

-The cellar floor should accomplish three things: insulate, retain humidity and protect falling bottles.
+The cellar floor should accomplish three things: insulate, retain humidity, and protect falling bottles.
 No matter what the surface of the cellar is, it should be coated with a non-porous sealer.
 When designing a wine cellar in a basement, I use three coats of epoxy sealer over the cement floor.
-Use the kind designed for garage floors: it will last a lifetime.
+Use the kind designated for garage floors: it will last a lifetime.

 I then lay down rubber mats, the kind used in restaurant kitchens.
 Let’s be honest: you are as much of a clumsy drunk as I am.
 You are going to drop a few bottles.